akvasan2/MonteCarloPathwaySearch/MCPS/README.md

 These favorable trajectories are identified using Monte Carlo (MC) moves with a limited change in slow coordinates in each MC move.

-In our implementation: z, inclination angle, and azimuthal angle are the slow degrees of freedom.
+In our implementation: z, inclination angle, and azimuthal angle of the antibiotic are the slow degrees of freedom.
-In particular, the z-coordinates are used as a primary slow coordinate to define the pathway progression while the angles represent orthogonal, secondary slow coordinates.
+The z-coordinate is used as a primary slow coordinate to define the pathway progression while the angles represent orthogonal, secondary slow coordinates.

 The values for these variables need to be previously calculated.

+We advise that you run this multiple times to obtain multiple trajectories to sufficiently sample conformational space.

-This code can be run in parallel using multiple CPUs to reduce the computational time
+This code can be run in parallel using multiple CPUs to reduce the computational time.

 Parameters: